jessepav/lacygoill-wiki-backup/awk/sed.md

 Not because of a dependency issue; because of an error in the source code.

 ##
-# In sed, like in awk, how is the first positional argument interpreted without `-f` option?
+# In sed, like in awk, how is the first positional argument interpreted without the `-f` option?

 As the script *code* to execute on the input: